 - If the employee is a non-citizen waiting for an SSN, click Save to retain the form.
 You will submit E-Verify when the SSN is received.

-When completing Section 2 or Section 3 of the I-9, the HR Contact must view original documents from the I-9 List of Acceptable Documents.
+When completing Section 2 or Section 3 of the I-9, the I-9 Partner must view original documents from the I-9 List of Acceptable Documents.
 Valid documentation for Section 2 is one selection from List A, or one selection from List B and one from List C.

 - Accept the first valid document or combination of documents presented.